RIDM: Reinforced Inverse Dynamics Modeling for Learning from a Single Observed Demonstration: Abstract

 \section{Abstract}

 Augmenting reinforcement learning with imitation learning is often hailed as a method by which to improve upon learning from scratch.
-However, existing methods for integrating these two techniques are subject to several unrealistic assumptions: that demonstrator action information will be available, that many demonstration trajectories will be available, and that extra information about the underlying task will be available and can be used to advantageously transform the agent's state space.
-In this paper, we investigate whether or not these assumptions are necessary by introducing and evaluating {\em reinforced inverse dynamics modeling} (RIDM), a new machine learning method that combines imitation from observation (IfO) and reinforcement learning with no dependence on demonstrator action information, multiple demonstration trajectories, or task-specific state transformations.
-Given a single, state-only trajectory corresponding to an expert demonstration consisting of only raw states, RIDM employs a novel paradigm of combining imitation learning and reinforcement learning to find a controller that is able to both mimic the demonstrated state trajectory and also maximize an external environment reward signal.
-We experimentally compare our technique to a reasonable baseline algorithm in relevant scenarios on six MuJoCo domains, finding that it produces state-of-the-art results.
-We also apply our algorithm to simulated robot soccer skill learning and a UR5 physical robot arm.
+However, most existing methods for integrating these two techniques are subject to several strong assumptions---chief among them that information about demonstrator actions is available.
+In this paper, we investigate the extent to which this assumption is necessary by introducing and evaluating {\em reinforced inverse dynamics modeling} (RIDM), a novel paradigm for combining imitation from observation (IfO) and reinforcement learning with no dependence on demonstrator action information.
+Moreover, RIDM requires only a single demonstration trajectory and is able to operate directly on raw (unaugmented) state features.
+We find experimentally that RIDM performs favorably compared to a baseline approach for several tasks in simulation as well as for tasks on a real UR5 robot arm.
+Experiment videos can be found at \href{https://sites.google.com/view/ridm-reinforced-inverse-dynami}{https://sites.google.com/view/ridm-reinforced-inverse-dynami}.

-\section{Introduction}
+\section{INTRODUCTION}

 Two of the most prevalent paradigms for behavior learning in artificial agents are imitation learning (IL) \cite{NIPS1996_1224, Argall:2009:SRL:1523530.1524008} and reinforcement learning (RL) \cite{Sutton98reinforcementlearning}.
-Agents that use IL receive a strong training signal in the form of an expert demonstration, but because their goal is imitation, their task performance is typically upper bounded by that of the expert.
-Agents using RL, on the other hand, can theoretically learn behaviors that are optimal with respect to a predefined task reward, but face a great deal of difficulty in doing so due to practical matters such as the size of the state space or the sparsity of the reward function.
-Because of the relative advantages and disadvantages of both of these paradigms, it seems natural to investigate whether or not one can integrate them in order to get the best of both methods.
+Agents that use IL receive a strong training signal in the form of an expert demonstration, but because their goal is to imitate, their task performance is typically bounded above by that of the expert.
+Agents using RL, on the other hand, can theoretically learn behaviors that are optimal with respect to a predefined task reward, but often have difficulty doing so due to practical challenges such as large state spaces and sparse reward functions.
+Because of the relative advantages and disadvantages of each of these paradigms, it is natural to investigate whether one can integrate them in order to get the best of both methods.